 The other two Instagram marketing strategies do not require deep pockets and are much more sustainable when Instagram’s feed and features keep changing over time.
 But you need to invest in content creation, build a relationship with your customers, and purchase tools to curate and display Instagram feeds on your websites and other digital platforms.

-This blog post will show you how brands like LG, Philips, Mazda, WWF, and many more make the best use of their owned media and build engagement for their Instagram feeds.
+This blog post will show you how brands like Allianz, Philips, Mazda, WWF, and many more make the best use of their owned media and build engagement for their Instagram feeds.

 15 brands showing Instagram on their website

 Here are some of the most inspirational examples of brands showing Instagram images, videos, Reels, and Stories on their websites.

 Philips: Employer branding on Instagram